lm-tools/lmt-app-moved/README.md

 ## Mounting the application in a directory

-The app will run mounted at `/` by default.
-To run within a directory, set the `EXPRESS_BASE_PATH` environment variable.
+This app must be passed the `EXPRESS_BASE_PATH` environment variable.
+This determines the static page served.

 For example, to mount the application at `/your-work-search`, run: